 To plan ahead for the coming months and get a better understanding of how long it will take to get your real estate license, see how many real estate Pre-Licensing course hours are required in your state of residence.

 Real Estate Education Requirements

 For example, in Arkansas, you must complete 60 hours of Pre-Licensing education before you can sign up to take the licensing exam.
-Then you must complete the licensing exam, passing with a minimum grade of 70%.
-After your initial date of licensure, you are also required to take an 18-hour Post-Licensing course.
-In Pennsylvania, on the other hand, you'll need 75 hours of Pre-Licensing education and a 14-hour Post-Licensing course to fulfill your licensing education.
+Then you must complete the real estate exam, passing with a minimum grade of 70%.
+After your initial date of licensure, you are also required to take an 18-hr.
+Post-Licensing course.
+In Pennsylvania, on the other hand, you'll need 75 hours of Pre-Licensing education and a 14-hr.
+Post-Licensing course to fulfill your licensing education.
 If you’re feeling nervous about your exam, we have a list of study tips available to help you feel confident about your real estate knowledge.
 And if you’re looking for a more hands-on way to prepare for your licensing exam and pass the first time around, look no further than Exam Prep Edge.